Azmat1177/Azmat1177/README.md

 Contact Me: You can reach me via email at Azmatullah1177@gmail.com.

-Fact: I love combining technology with creative solutions to solve real-world problems.
+Fact: I love integrating technology with creative solutions to solve real-world problems.
 In my free time, I enjoy staying up-to-date with the latest trends in technology and experimenting with new programming languages.